crweiner/team51-user-removal/README.md

   - Colorized output for better readability
   - Summary of results after all operations
   - Error handling for failed operations
-  - Automatic logging to log.txt in the script's directory (with option to disable)
+  - Automatic logging to timestamped files (logfile_YYYYMMDD_HHMM.txt) with option to disable
   - Option to show only summary (suppress detailed output)

 ## Installation